If you want to apply for a Australia Visa or want to find out more information about emigrating to Australia, please either :

 If the pull of the good weather, great job opportunities and lifestyle has got to you and you’re planning a move to Australia then read on about Australia Skilled Migrant Visas.

-With Australia’s increasing demand for skilled occupations, those of you from the skilled workforce seeking job opportunities in Australia have got a great chance of living and working downunder.
+With Australia’s increasing demand for skilled occupations, those of you from the skilled workforce seeking job opportunities in Australia have got a great chance of living and working in Australia.

-Australia’s Skilled Occupations List is updated on an annual basis, so before you apply for a skilled visa for Australia, it’s a good idea to see if your skills are in demand there.
-With many jobs in the construction, engineering, healthcare and medical professions currently featuring on the Skilled Occupations List you may well find that the skilled migration path is your best option when it comes to applying for an Australian Skilled Migrant Visa.
+Australia’s occupation lists are updated on an annual basis, so before you apply for a skilled visa for Australia, it’s a good idea to see if your skills are in demand there.
+With many jobs in the construction, engineering, healthcare and medical professions currently featuring on the lists you may well find that the skilled migration path is your best option when it comes to applying for an Australian Skilled Migrant Visa.

 There are a variety of skilled migration paths to consider when applying for a skilled visa for Australia.
 Australian skilled visa assessments are required as part of the skilled migration process.
 Australian Skilled Migrant Visas are divided into the following categories; Skilled Independent Visa (subclass 189), Skilled Nominated Visa (subclass 190) and the Skilled Regional (Provisional) visa (subclass 489).